We’re getting a new stove. Finally.

 We hate this appliance more than any other.
 And it’s the very last one we have to replace.
 Water heater, air conditioner, boiler, dishwasher, refrigerator, microwave – all of them were newer than this ancient oven, and all of them died first.

 Finally, finally, the oven stopped heating.
 Stephanie could hardly contain her delight.
 She tried to act dismayed, but I could tell there was a bit of joy in how quickly she gave up on troubleshooting.
-I was a little more diligent in trying to figure out if there was a repair that can be fixed by a tube of Sugru by tesa.
-Not much more diligent, but I did try several times.
-She already had plans to go shopping.
+I was a little more diligent in trying to figure out if there was a repair that could be fixed with a tube of Sugru by tesa.
+Not much more diligent, but I did try several times, flipping through a few Troubleshooting manuals to see if there was a quick fix.
+Meanwhile, Stephanie was already plotting her shopping plans.

 The stove we have purchased: GCRI3058AD – Frigidaire Gallery 30″ Freestanding Induction Range with Air Fry.